[Aarón Blanco Tejedor, Unsplash]

 4. Fritzel's European Jazz Pub

-733 Bourbon St., fritzelsjazz.com
+733 Bourbon St., (504) 586-4800

-[Courtesy, Fritzel's European Jazz Bar Facebook]
+[Courtesy, Fritzel's European Jazz Bar's Facebook]

 Fritzel's Jazz Bar captures all the charm of the French Quarter in one room as its old-school ambience and live music takes guests back in time and far away.
 With 365 days of music a year, you never have to look farther for a jazz club to enjoy an evening or an afternoon ever again; Fritzel's is always there.
 This was the regular bar for the late, great Big Al Carson to perform at, and his incredible spirit still lives on within these walls.

 Choose from a long list of House Special cocktails, draft beer, Jager cocktails, and more.
-You'll be sure to have a great time in the oldest operating jazz club in The Crescent City.
+You'll be sure to have a great time in the oldest operating jazz club in the Crescent City.

 6. Davenport Lounge

-921 Canal St., ritzcarlton.com
+921 Canal St., (504) 670-2828

 [Courtesy, the Ritz-Carlton]

 The Ritz-Carlton's Davenport Lounge offers up live music and afternoon tea in one of the classiest and most charming spots in the city.
 Stop by Wednesday through Saturday nights to hear the musical musings of jazz artist Jeremy Davenport, but be quick.
-Seating is first come, first serve—and it's a popular spot.
+Seating is first come, first serve—it's a popular spot.

 If you manage to grab a seat, make sure to order a cocktail from the lounge's Libations Menu such as the Davenportini or the Bourbon Barrel-Aged Old Fashioned.
 While there, don't pass up on the truffle fries or the fried green tomatoes.